MatthiasHarzer/firebase-storage-cache-server/README.md

-# A Simple File Cache Server For [Firebase Cloud Storage](https://firebase.google.com/docs/storage)
+# A Simple File Cache Server For The [Firebase Cloud Storage](https://firebase.google.com/docs/storage)

 Caches files and scales images from the Firebase Cloud Storage.
 This project aims to reduce the traffic of the Firebase Cloud Storage, which is limited to 1GB per day for free, thus cutting costs.